-Benefits will not be earned or accrued when an unpaid leave of absence or an accumulation of unpaid leaves of absence exceeds 20 work days in a calendar year.
-Time off pursuant to Article 2.10 shall not be taken into consideration.
+Benefits will not be earned or accrued when an unpaid leave of absence or an accumulation of unpaid leaves of absence exceeds 20 workdays in a calendar year.
+Time off pursuant to Article 2.10 (Time Off for Union Business) shall not be taken into consideration.
 Employees may maintain coverage for health care plans provided in this Agreement by paying the employee's and the Employer's share of the premiums for such coverage in advance of the unpaid leave of absence.